RamySaleem/GeoClass-Uncertainty-classifier-How-to-visualise-uncertainty-by-zones-and-levels/README.md

 # Run locally - recommended
 Set up Python, download the notebook and install the required libraries.
 We recommend using the Conda or pip of Python.
 # Using free online resources:
 Run-on Colab (Google's cloud infrastructure), Run-on Binder or Run-on Kaggle.
 However, many online resources don't support the external window of Open 3D, so you need to use docker to solve the error.
-For example https://stackoverflow.com/questions/54483960/pyopengl-headless-rendering/55429262

 # Dataset
 The geological dataset used in this tutorial is a high-resolution dataset on CSV format.
 We will provide 3D models to run the code.
 This dataset from late Carboniferous multi-layered stratigraphy through the Ruhr basin, coal measures of Germany.